Firesphere/silverstripe-solr-search/docs/03-Usage.md

 **IMPORTANT**

-The usage of `YML` as a replacement for the core configuration, is _not_ a replacement for creating your own Index extending either of the Base Indexes.
+The usage of `YML` as a replacement for the core configuration, it  is not a replacement for creating your own Index extending either of the Base Indexes, it is a compliment to it.

 `YML` is purely used for the configuration of the index Classes.